-- Whether you are sitting or standing, your entire body should be included in the shot.
+- Whether you are sitting or standing, your upper body should be included in the shot.
 This helps the panel assess your technique and posture.
-For the purposes of the audition, you want to make sure that the pane; can see everything that you’re doing.
+For the purposes of the audition, you want to make sure that the panel can see everything that you’re doing.

 I am prepared and ready to record, what should I do next?